8of/DuplicateSearch/README.md

 NOT sandboxed macOS program.

-Search duplicate files in HOME folder.
-Name of the files and file extensions doesn't matter.
+Search duplicate files in HOME folder ignoring file names and extensions.